 A three year fixed rate home loan can be compared using the same factors as a regular home loan, but there are a few additional points to consider.

-- Rate – The interest rate isn’t always the most important indication of whether or not a home loan is the best choice for you, but it will have a large bearing on how expensive your repayments will be.
+- Rate.
+The interest rate isn’t always the most important indication of whether or not a home loan is the best choice for you, but it will have a large bearing on how expensive your repayments will be.
+Make sure you understand how interest is calculated before you commit.
 Also, keep in mind that the advertised interest rate will not take fees into account, so take a look at the comparison rate too.

 - Consistent repayments– With a three-year fixed rate mortgage, you can benefit from the security of having consistent repayments, which means you don’t have to worry about interest rate rises.